-- What are the limits?
+→ What are the limits?

-- When the human body is exposed to RF fields, the absorption thereof is determined by the frequency of the RF. - This is why exposure guidelines have a shaped response over frequency. - RF radiation is comprised of Electric (E) and Magnetic (H) fields, which is why the exposure guidelines require compliance to both of these. - This becomes more important when working in close proximity to transmitting antennas - known as the near-field.
+- When the human body is exposed to RF fields, the absorption thereof is determined by the frequency of the RF.

+- This is why exposure guidelines have a shaped response over frequency.

+- This becomes more important

+when working in close proximity to

+transmitting antennas known as the

+near-field.